 If you feel that you are not receiving adequate investment advice from your employer’s retirement plan provider, we can manage your 401K, TSA, TSP, Simple Plan or Pension Plan.
 If your portfolio lost more than 10% in the last recession, you need to take another look at how you are managing risk.
 Research Financial Strategies can help.
 We will provide an unbiased review of your 401K and offer advice based on the best potential investment choices available in your plan.

-As the stock market continues to reach new highs, you probably are wondering what to do with your retirement 401K plan investments.
-Add more to your winners, take your profits and run, or do nothing at all?
-Some weary investors make the mistake of setting it and forgetting it.
-That is why many confused investors are turning to managed accounts in their 401(k) plans in which they pay a fee to have professional investment advisors make these decisions.
+With the uncertainty of stock market fluctuations and the lingering question of when the next bear (down) market may occur, you probably are wondering what to do with your retirement 401K plan investments.
+Add more to your winners?
+Take your profits and run?
+Or do nothing at all?
+The gravity of making a potentially bad choice can be daunting to most investors.
+Some weary investors make the mistake of “setting it and forgetting it”.
+But that level of fiscal avoidance almost always has a negative impact on your portfolio returns.
+That is why many confused investors are turning to managed accounts in their 401K plans in which they pay a fee to have independent professional investment advisors help make these decisions.
 This is becoming an ever increasingly popular choice.

 Managed retirement accounts have been proven to offer more value to 401K investors